Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Good: Progressive first-win flow.

-Metric: Activation rate (day 1 & day 7 cohorts).
+Metric: Activation rate (day 1 and day 7 cohorts).

 Bad: Long tours and forced steps.